mistasparkaru/Qx86/README.md

 ```
 Account.py  - A script which connects you to your IBM account
 cpu3.py     - The orchestration scripts
-z80.py      - The intel 8080/Z80 emulator
+z80.py      - The Intel 8080/Z80 emulator
-q80.py      - The intel 8080/z80 emulator with its instructions overridden for execution on IBMs quantum computer
+q80.py      - The Intel 8080/z80 emulator with its instructions overridden for execution on IBMs quantum computer
 ```

 8. Edit the Account.py file, paste in your API token and execute it with